 As for marijuana, while I have never been a user myself, I disagree with the author’s conclusion.
 However, before I continue let me issue two disclaimers: (Disclaimer #1 – I am not a medical doctor.
-Disclaimer #2 – I do not advocate using marijuana if it is against state law.)
+Disclaimer #2 – I don’t advocate using marijuana if it is against the law.)

 Alcohol, cigarettes, tylenol, antidepressants, antipsychotics and benzodiazepines have more bad side-effects and are more dangerous than marijuana by a considerable amount.
 This is a fact.
 So in a cost-benefit analysis between marijuana and persistent anxiety, or marijuana and these other drugs, marijuana win easily.
 Ask yourself this.
 Do you want cortisol coursing through your veins?
 Do you want the awful side-effects that accompany so many of the mainstream anxiety medications?
 Do you want to drink alcohol or smoke cigarettes?
 Do you want to experience life-effecting and possibly life-destroying anxiety?
 Or do you want to feel better with some possible minor cost?

 I think the rational choice is clear.
-If marijuana is legal where you live, as it is today in Washington and Colorado, then there is little cost and much benefit in trying it for anxiety.
+If marijuana is legal where you live, then there is little cost and much benefit in trying it for anxiety.
 (I include the legality constraint because people are still incarcerated for marijuana use, although that is patently unjust.)
-Yes what your psychiatrist and psychotherapist say is true; there is no demonstrable scientific evidence for marijuana helping with major anxiety.
+Yes, what your psychiatrist and psychotherapist say is true; there is no demonstrable scientific evidence for marijuana helping with major anxiety.
 But this is because the government classifies marijuana and a Stage I drug, and it is thus not available for normal research.